Cobaltians-Plugins/GeolocPicker/README.md

 Here is the detail of data sent by the web :

-location : (string) The coordinates "latitude, longitude" of current location (it can be null). address : (string) The address related to current location (it can be null).
+- `location` : (optional, string) The coordinates "latitude, longitude" of current location.
+- `address` : (optional, string) The address related to current location.

-If `location` is null, maps opens without Marker, on a default location, with instructions on bottom of the screen.
+If `location` is null, the map opens without marker, on a default location, with instructions on bottom of the screen.

-If `location` has a valid value, maps opens zoomed on Marked location, with related address on bottom of the screen.
+If `location` has a valid value, the map opens, zoomed on marker location, with related address on bottom of the screen.

 User can long-press the map to select a new location :
-- Marker is displayed on new location
+- marker is displayed on new location
-- Address is displayed on the bottom of the screen.
+- address is displayed on the bottom of the screen.

 Pressing `Clear` button, next to address, unselect the location:
-- Marker is removed
+- marker is removed
-- Address is removed (displaying default instructions)
+- address is removed (displaying default instructions)

-Pressing `Save` button send callback to web with selected location's `location` and `address` into the `data` object.
+Pressing `Save` button sends callback to web with selected location's `location` and `address` into the `data` object.
-If there's no selected location, callback send an empty data object, and location is changed to "Empty".

 ```
 {